Have Questions?

 603-523-8804

-HALO Educational Systems is 18.8 miles from Plymouth, NH
+HALO Educational Systems is 18.8 miles from Plymouth, New Hampshire

 We offer individualized counselling services, located in Canaan, NH with a satellite office in Lebanon, NH.
 Our Canaan office is a recovery drop-in center that hosts many social activities.
 At Halo, we are fully staffed with a variety of qualified individuals to meet any need you may have.